Website Design for Landscaping Companies

 Can the site rank for individual neighborhoods, not just my city? +

 Yes, and this is where landscapers leave the most money on the table.
 "Lawn care in [neighborhood name]" is a much easier search to rank for than "lawn care in [city name]" because the competition is a fraction of the size.
-Every demo ships with a service area page that lists every neighborhood you actively work in, and on the $550 plan I add dedicated neighborhood pages over the 6 months for the ones that are sending you the most calls.
+Every site ships with a service area page that lists every neighborhood you actively work in, and on the $550 plan I add dedicated neighborhood pages over the 6 months for the ones that are sending you the most calls.
 Route density and SEO density feed each other.

 I'll have it live in about a week.